Send the link below via email or IMCopy

 large linguistic group that can be classified into four groups:

-Today, the language is concentrated mainly in the Pacific Ocean and much of South East Asia.
+Today, the language family is concentrated mainly in the Pacific Ocean and much of South East Asia.

 originated from the Himilayan Plateau